SleepyLili/pokemon-couture/README.md

 Some of those are:
 - Support for male clothes
 - Support for the few extra items from Ultra Sun and Ultra Moon
+- Check the list against a real Pokémon Sun game (I only checked with my own Pokémon Moon cartridge.)
 - A version of the tracker that works without an account
   - A transfer feature that allows to copy that progress upon account creation
 - Working e-mail verification